great-expectations/great_expectations/docs/deployment_patterns/how_to_use_great_expectations_in_databricks.md

 ### 7. Build and view Data Docs

-Since we used a `SimpleCheckpoint`, it already contained an `UpdateDataDocsAction` which rendered our [Data Docs](../reference/data_docs.md) from the validation we just ran.
+Since we used a `SimpleCheckpoint`, our Checkpoint already contained an `UpdateDataDocsAction` which rendered our [Data Docs](../reference/data_docs.md) from the validation we just ran.
 That means our Data Docs store will contain a new rendered validation result.

 <details>
 <summary>How do I customize these actions?</summary>